 #9 203k Loans Available

-A big plus with FHA loans is that you can also get a home improvement loan with your FHA loan, called an FHA 203k loan.
-This allows the buyer to get a low-interest FHA loan to fund certain home improvement costs.
+A big plus with FHA financing is that you can also get a home improvement loan with your FHA home mortgage, called an FHA 203k loan.
+This allows the buyer to get a low-interest FHA mortgage to fund certain home improvement costs.